Overview

 Outdoor Activities

 - Walking & Hiking – The Sheep’s Head Way (88 km loop) and the Beara Way both start from Bantry, offering coastal cliffs, mountain ridges and historic stone circles.
-Short heritage walks around the town link the Kilnaruane Pillar Stone, the 15th‑century Franciscan graveyard and the former courthouse.
+Short heritage walks around the town link the Kilnaruane Pillar Stone, the 15‑century Franciscan graveyard and the former courthouse.
+The nearby Kealkill Stone Circle (10 km north) provides a striking view of Bantry Bay and the surrounding hills.

-- Water Sports – Bantry Bay is a deep, sheltered harbour ideal for sailing, kayaking (the Bantry Blueway Trail) and windsurfing.
-Local operators provide boat hire and guided sea‑angling trips.
+- Water Sports – Bantry Bay is a deep, sheltered harbour ideal for sailing, kayaking and windsurfing.
+The Bantry Blueway Trail is a 12‑km self‑guided paddling route with launch points at the harbour and near the market pier.
+Local operators such as Bantry Bay Boat Hire and Bantry Bay Charters provide kayaks, canoes and guided sea‑safari tours, including dolphin‑watching from Bere Island.

 - Wildlife – The bay supports a large harbour‑seal colony, occasional dolphin sightings and a thriving mussel‑farming industry.
 Birdwatchers can spot terns, shags and winter gulls on the mudflats.